The Logic Primer™

 Record Keeping

-It isn't exciting, but keeping track of problems as you solve them can save an enormous amount of time later, particularly if the symptoms and solutions can easily be searched or sorted.
-We like systems that are simple enough to follow, with a template that users can easily understand, and which can be viewed or updated from remote locations.
+But, keeping track of problems as you solve them can save an enormous amount of time later, particularly if the symptoms and solutions can easily be searched or sorted.
+Many problems occur over and over.
+Why not make a record of what you did to fix them?

 The best systems describe small details that seem unnecessary or obvious at the time of entry, but when looked-up several years later, are often crucial to understanding why you did something a certain way.
+Ensure users know common nomenclature and what to include, but also remember to keep the process simple and easy to use, or it may not be used at all.

 Return